 The Contributing guide provides information on how to create, style, and submit issues, feature requests, code, and documentation to Asciidoctor.

 Asciidoctor is developed to help you easily write and publish your content.
 But we can’t do it without your feedback!
 We encourage you to ask questions and discuss any aspects of the project on the discussion list, on Twitter or in the chat room.

 The Asciidoctor organization on GitHub hosts the project’s source code, issue tracker, and sub-projects.

-See the LICENSE file for details.
+See the LICENSE for the full license text.